huggingface/blog/skops-library.md

 At Hugging Face, we are working on tackling various problems in open-source machine learning, including, hosting models securely and openly, enabling reproducibility, explainability and collaboration.
 We are thrilled to introduce you to our new library: Skops!
 With skops, you can host your sklearn models on Hugging Face Hub, create model cards with better reproducibility and collaborate with others.

 Models can be serialized for reproducibility with skops.
-You can later push your model to Hugging Face Hub as well.
+You can later push your model to the Hugging Face Hub as well.

 ```python
 import os